KatarzynaPanz/Responsive-website---HTML-CSS/README.md

 # Responsive website (HTML&CSS)

 ## About project
 The aim of the project was to create a responsive website - suitable for different devices (mobile, tablet, desktop).
+First mobile view was built according to the convention Mobile-First.
+The BEM methodology was used while creating HTML file.

 ## Features
 1. Website built on the basis of a given example
-1. 3 different views for various breakpoints were prepared
+2. 3 different views for various breakpoints were prepared
-2. Google font `Poppins` was used in the project
+3. Google font `Poppins` was used in the project
 3. Social media icons created using [Font Awesome](https://fontawesome.com/)

 ## Technologies